 When we did a VLOOKUP for the given list of fruits, we got the list below:

 Now instead of the #N/A error, we want a customized message that says “Unavailable.”

 The formula to use will be:

-We need drag the formula for the entire list for which we need to find out the cost.
+We need to drag the formula for the entire list for which we need to find out the cost.
 Using the IF-ISNA formula combination is easy.
-All we need is to wrap the ISNA formula inside an IF logic condition.
-Remember, the crucial thing here while using the IF-ISNA formula combination is that we need to put in your original formula twice.
+All we need to do is to wrap the ISNA formula inside an IF logic condition.
+Remember, the crucial thing here while using the IF-ISNA formula combination is that we need to put in the original formula twice.

 We will get the result below:

 Things to remember about the ISNA Excel Function

 - The ISNA function is part of the IS functions that are often used to test the results of formulas in a cell for errors.

 - If we are using MS Excel 2013-2016, the function is very useful for identifying and handling #N/A! errors.